The Rundown

 Although Golden Retrievers are not usually prone to sensitive stomachs, all dogs are different and it may be that yours is a little more sensitive than average.

-A limited ingredient food is super for avoiding ingredients that may cause digestive upset, and when it comes to choice and quality, you can’t beat Acana Singles.
+A limited ingredient dog food is super for avoiding ingredients that may cause digestive upset, and when it comes to choice and quality, you can’t beat Acana Singles.

 They pack a lot of nutritional punch for just a few well-chosen ingredients, as well as having an unrivaled flavour variety to keep your pup from getting bored with their food.